-MA 101 BUSINESS MATHEMATICS
+MA 101 BUSINESS MATH

 This course uses an integrated approach to learning business math.
 The students will refine basic math concepts and gain knowledge of business related concepts, including: percentages, banking, markup, discounts, and payroll.
-In addition, the student will apply this knowledge using a calculator, gaining accuracy and speed at both.
-Prerequisite: None - Co-requisite: None

-MA 102 TECHNICAL MATH I
+MA 102 TECH MATH I

-For the first eight weeks of this quarter, students will study basic math fundamentals, such as addition, subtraction, multiplication, and division of whole numbers, fractions, decimals, percent's and conversions of units of measure.
-They will do some of this work both with and without calculators.
-The last four weeks students will learn to use formulas to find the areas of common polygons, circles and sectors.
+For the first six weeks of this quarter, students will study basic math fundamentals, such as addition, subtraction, multiplication, and division of whole numbers, fractions, decimals, percents, conversions of units of measure and to use signed numbers.

-MA 103 TECHNICAL MATH II
+MA 103 TECH MATH II